 For S/MIME Certificates used for encryption purposes and for which escrow is authorized by the Subscriber, the Key Pair is provided to the Subscriber using a PKCS#12 file protected by a password.
 The strength of the protection provided by the PKCS#12 and password is at least 128 bits.
 The PKCS#12 file is distributed separately from the password.

 6.1.3.
 Public Key Delivery to Certificate Issuer

-Public Keys for TLS Certificates are submitted using a PKCS#10 CSR over a TLS connection.
+Except for Certificates specified below, Public Keys are submitted using a PKCS#10 CSR over a TLS connection.